Commonly Asked Questions & Answers Regarding Auditions

 How does the artistic team arrive at their decisions for casting the show?- Basically, the director has developed a particular concept for the show.
 He or she has a general idea of character “types” to cast (ie. hair color, height, general “look”, vocal range, acting ability.)
 During the audition and call backs, a director must subjectively form an opinion as to which part a student could best perform.

 How does my child find out what he/she has been cast in the show?
-The cast list will be posted on Dec.17, 2023 on LYT’s website on a private webpage at www.lifelightarts.com/BATB2024 .
+The cast list will be posted late in the evening on Dec.12, 2024 on LYT’s website on a private webpage at www.lifelightarts.com/WIZARD2025 .

 How can a parent best explain audition decisions to their child?
 Whether a child is cast in the role of his/her choice, a young student needs to glean a proper perspective on the auditioning process.
 Explaining the concept of fairness to a disappointed child is not easy, but taking healthy risks is important in the development of life-long character traits.
 Students need to be encouraged not to base their self-worth on the role they did or did not get.
 Encourage your child not to place blame on themselves, the director, or others.
 Remember, this is a subjective decision based on a director’s concept of the production.
 LYT recommends that those with questions regarding audition decisions should discuss their concerns with the director.